 How many women are suffering in silence, or have asked for help and are not getting the answers that I believe they need?
-Having this surgery has simply added another layer to my story and has made me even more passionate about getting this information to women!
+Having this surgery has simply added another layer to my story and has made me even more passionate about being open in my experiences.

 Doing it for the right reasons

 Since I truly believed that this was my last resort so I could feel good I wanted to make sure I was doing it the “right” way.
 I had been seeing my PT for months before the surgery because I wanted to go into this surgery strong.
 I also scheduled my sessions for after my surgery.